Key Takeaways

 Regulating heart rate: Slow, rhythmic breathing helps stabilize the heart rate, preventing the rapid spikes usually associated with cold shock.

-Prolonging immersion: By managing the initial discomfort through breathing, individuals can remain inside a cold plunge tub for longer, reaping more benefits from the cold immersion session.
+Prolonging immersion: By managing the initial discomfort through breathing, individuals can remain inside a cold plunge tub for home for longer, reaping more benefits from the cold immersion session.

 Preparing for the Cold Plunge